 - 1997Danny is promoted to Vice President

 - 2004Management moves the store from 428 South Gay Street to 6464 Kingston Pike, the center of Knoxville’s business district.
 When building the new store, Jim focuses on sight location and demographics.
 Danny and his family work together on the building design with Stuart Anderson of George Ewart Architectural firm.
 Kimball’s focus shifts exclusively to jewelry and watches, which helps the shops neighbors, Glass Bazaar, enhance their business as the premier retailer of fine gifts in Knoxville.
 Kimball’s new store is rated as one of the top three jewelry stores in the United States by In-Store Magazine.

 - 2004 – PresentKimball’s, while one of Knoxville’s oldest companies, has embraced the most advanced computer systems, including 3-D Printers, Computer Automated (CAD/CAM) design, and computerized engraves.
 Kimball’s has tried to continually grow and develop, putting service above all else.

-- 2017 – PresentJim retires at 84 and serves as Chairman of the Board until his passing in 2019, Danny becomes both Owner and Chairman of the Board.
+- 2017 – PresentJim retires at 84 and serves as Chairman of the Board.
+Following Jim's passing in 2019, Danny becomes both Owner and Chairman of the Board.
 The Kimball’s team’s greatest pleasure is to work together to serve our patrons, friends, and the community with world-class brands and service, built with hometown Southern hospitality.